 All scholarships are based on the least expensive week of camp.
 The amount you are able to invest in your campers experience does not always cover your registration fee beyond the scholarship awarded if you choose a more expensive week of camp.

 When you are completing the on-line or paper application, you will be asked, Please put the dollar amount (any amount except $0 is acceptable) you are able to invest in your camper’s experience (this does not include activity classes or canteen).
 To clarify, the scholarship award will not cover any camp “extras”- this includes things like paid activity classes (don’t worry- there are plenty of free activity classes available), canteen deposits, t-shirts, camp pictures and DVDs.
 The scholarship award can only be applied to the base fee for the session.

 Due to the high number of scholarship applicants, we are unable to provide full scholarships that cover 100% of the cost.
 We want to partner with you and our hope is to be able to make up the difference between what is feasible for you to pay and what camp costs.
-Any amount beyond $0 is acceptable for you to contribute.
+Any amount beyond the initial $50 per camper is acceptable for you to contribute.
 We truly want to know an honest estimation of what you can pay.

 *This does not include extras, like canteen deposit and paid activity classes.

 We will need an explanation of your financial circumstances.
 This does not have to be lengthy, but rather a summary of your situation.
 We will also need to have a letter from your camper about why they would like to come to camp.
 (The camper letter is not required for Family Camps.)
 We do not need financial records, tax records or other paperwork along those lines.

 We typically begin awarding scholarships in February.
 Any requests made for scholarships made after February are generally answered within 21 buisness days.